SIA licensing covers job roles such as:

 SIA training process

-The process of getting your SIA licence to work in the security industry can be a complicated one.
+The process of getting your SIA licence to work in the security industry can be complex.

-Licences are issued exclusively by the SIA in the UK, and you’ll have to sit an exam to be granted one – but before you even get that far, you’ll need to undergo some SIA approved training.
-Security Officers usually work in a wide variety of roles including static guarding, manned guarding, key holding etc.
+Licences are issued exclusively by the SIA in the UK, and you will have to sit an exam to qualify for one – but before you even reach that stage, you will need to undertake some SIA-approved training by an approved training provider.
+Security Officers usually work in a wide variety of roles including static guarding, staffed guarding, and key holding for example.

-While all these skills may not apply to the specific security job you are hoping to secure, you will still need to complete, and pass, every module, to get your SIA licence.
-Remember, the qualification you achieve at the end of your training course isn’t the licence itself – you will still have to apply for your SIA licence once you qualify.
+While not all these skills may apply to the specific security job you are hoping to obtain, you will still need to complete, and pass, every module, to get your SIA licence.
+Remember, the qualification you achieve at the end of your training course is not the licence itself – you will still have to apply for your SIA licence once you meet the criteria.

 Individuals who do not have a valid SIA licence while working in the security industry risk facing imprisonment or hefty fines and penalties.